 - Guaratiba Beach

 Prado is located about two hours from Porto Seguro.
-The small town of Prado has 84 kilometres of quiet, practically deserted beaches, as well as 30-metre high cliffs located on the strip of sand known as Praia da Paixão (Passion Beach), from where the more adventurous take paragliding flights.
+The small town of Prado has 84 kilometres of quiet beaches, practically deserted, as well as cliffs 30 metres high located on the stretch of sand known as Praia da Paixão, from where the more adventurous can go paragliding.

-Another very famous beach is Cumuruxatiba, from where boat trips depart to see humpback whales, which appear off the coast of Bahia between June and November.
+Another very famous beach is Cumuruxatiba, from where boat trips depart to see the humpback whales, which appear on the Bahian coast between the months of June and November.

-On the other hand, on the beaches of Paixão, Prado and Novo Prado, the buzz is guaranteed by the stalls and kiosks.
-In the middle ground is Tororão, a quiet beach with just one kiosk.
+On the beaches of Paixão, Prado and Novo Prado, the buzz is guaranteed thanks to the beach huts and kiosks.
+In between is Tororão, a quiet beach with a single kiosk.

 1. Corumbau Beach

-Its main feature is a long (1.5 kilometre) reef point that juts out into the sea and disappears when the tide rises.
+Its main feature is a long reef headland (1.5 km), which juts out into the sea and disappears when the tide rises.

-The place has a lighthouse, a fishing village, mangroves and lots of coconut trees.
-It‘s an excellent area for snorkelling (at Recife dos Itacolomis, accessible by boat) and fishing.
+The location has a lighthouse, a fishing village, mangroves, and many coconut trees.
+It is an excellent region for diving (at Recife dos Itacolomis, accessible by boat) and also for fishing.

 2. Tauá Beach